TeamIngrid/ProjectMem/docs/guides/overview.md

 ![](../../assets/images/guides/overview/example_actions.png)

 In the example we can see various actions that should be performed at certain conditions, based on time and/or kilometers.
-How does an action determines when the condition is met?
-The action looks into [events](#events), finds the same-named event, and calculates date when the action should take place.
+How does an action determine when the condition is met?
+The action looks into [records](#records), finds the same-named record, and calculates date when the action should take place.

 ![](../../assets/images/guides/overview/example_vehicle.png)

-Effectively actions are like rules or specifications that should be applied to an [item](#item).
+Effectively actions are like rules or specifications that should be applied to a [category](#category).

 ## Action types: